JakeGWater/vpifg.com/source/guides/resolve-lut-colorspace-transform.rst

     An alternative would be to :goto:`guides/ocio-customize-add-blackmagic`.

-To send sRGB linear from the camera, we apply a LUT specially generated to transform video from BlackmagicDesignFilmGen1 to sRGB Linear.
+To send sRGB linear from the camera, we apply a LUT specially generated to transform video from BlackmagicDesignFilmGen1 to an OCIO-friendly color space like Rec.709, sRGB, or sRGB Linear.
 We have to manually create the LUT, but it can be generated using DaVinciResolve.

-We use a LUT to transform *only* the HDMI signal to an OCIO-friendly color space before sending to Unreal.
+We only use the LUT to transform the HDMI signal.
 The Raw file recorded internally to the camera should not be affected.

-We recommend use sRGB linear for HDMI/SDI, because that is the default color space used by Unreal.
-It is possible to use another color space, but Unreal will have to transform the color space again on capture.

-.. admonition:: sRGB vs sRGB Linear Deep Dive

-    See our comparison of :goto:`help/sRGB-or-sRGB-linear`.
+In this example we will use transform to sRGB Linear.

 Generating a LUT in Resolve
 ===========================